Ranulph Fiennes: Personal life

+Diagnosed with Parkinson's disease in 2019, Fiennes was open about the disease and his life with it.

-Fiennes is a member of the Worshipful Company of Vintners and the Highland Society of London and holds honorary membership of the Travellers Club.
+Fiennes is a member of the Worshipful Company of Vintners and the Highland Society of London and is an honorary member of the Travellers Club.

 Awards and recognition

 In 1970, while serving with the Omani Army, Fiennes received the Sultan's Bravery Medal.
 He has also been awarded a number of honorary doctorates, the first in 1986 by Loughborough University, followed in 1995 by University of Central England, in 2000 by University of Portsmouth, 2002 by Glasgow Caledonian University, 2005 by University of Sheffield, 2007 by University of Abertay Dundee and September 2011 by University of Plymouth.
 Fiennes later received the Royal Geographical Society's Founder's Medal.

 He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews.

 Fiennes was appointed Officer of the Order of the British Empire in 1993 for "human endeavour and for charitable services": in 2015 it was reported his expeditions have raised £16 million for good causes.

 In 1986, Fiennes was awarded the Polar Medal for "outstanding service to British Polar exploration and research."
 In 1994 he was awarded a second clasp to the Polar Medal, having visited both poles.
 He remains the only person to have received a double clasp for both the Arctic and Antarctica.

 In the 2007 Top Gear: Polar Special the presenters travelled to the Magnetic North Pole in a Toyota Hilux.
 Fiennes was called in to speak with the presenters after their constant joking and horseplay during their cold weather training.
 As a former guest on the show who was familiar with their penchant for tomfoolery, Fiennes bluntly informed them of the grave dangers of polar expeditions, showing pictures of his own frostbite injuries and presenting what remained of his left hand.
 Sir Ranulph was given recognition by having his name placed before every surname in the closing credits: "Sir Ranulph Clarkson, Sir Ranulph Hammond, Sir Ranulph May"....